-- A. Our notch and dot system provides consistent settings when set by multiple users - B. The leverage of the 5mm thick handle allows the Upper Adjuster to be moved in small, accurate increments - C. The nyloc nut locking system makes it much faster to reposition the Upper Adjuster - Adjustments are made from the end of the feeder, alleviating the need to kneel down (potentially in mud) - Feeders require less cleaning because clumps of built-up feed can be removed by fully opening the upper adjuster - 1.
-Unique Product ID code - 2.
-Large sight glasses both ends - The roof pivot has a solid lug welded to a channel to withstand robust use - The Adjuster Guard can be housed under the weather protection to prevent it being lost when not in use
+- 1. Unique Product ID code - 2.
+Large sight glasses both ends - 3.
+The roof pivot has a solid lug welded to a channel to withstand robust use - 4.
+The Adjuster Guard can be housed under the weather protection to prevent it being lost when not in use

-- 5. Upper Adjuster Handles - Side lower wall gutters prevent moisture running into the feed area - Chassis designed so the feeding height can be easily changed to suit all types of livestock - 8.
+- 5. Upper Adjuster Handles - 6.
+Side lower wall gutters prevent moisture running into the feed area - 7.
+Chassis designed so the feeding height can be easily changed to suit all types of livestock - 8.
 Reinforced stainless steel troughs and adjusters